E-boat: Operations with the Kriegsmarine

+E-boats were organisationally under the command of the Seekriegsleitung or SKL (the naval warfare command, responsible for the planning, execution and direction of naval warfare), and were administratively organised into flotillas, each originally comprising 8 boats.
+Consequently most orders for new construction were placed in batches of eight boats, or of multiple of eight.
+The first half-flotilla (1st Schnellbootshalbflotille) was formed in July 1932, but was reorganised as 1st Schnellbootsflotille in June 1935.
+A second flotilla was established in August 1938, and a third in 1940.
+Eventually there were fourteen operational flotillas, numbered 1st to 11th plus 21st, 22nd and 24th, together with three training flotillas (Schnellbootsschulflotille).
+Each flotilla required the backup of a depot ship; initially this was provided by the converted steamer Nordsea, but from 1934 a series of purpose-built tenders were commissioned - the Tsingtau in 1934, followed by the Tanga (in 1939), Carl Peters and Adolf Lüderitz in 1940, and finally the Herman von Wissmamm and Gustav Nachtigal.

 E-boats of the 6th & 9th flotillas from Cherbourg attacked Exercise Tiger on 28 April 1944, causing about 749 American Army and Navy casualties.

-E-boats of the 9th flotilla were the first naval units to respond to the invasion fleet of Operation Overlord.
+The E-boats of the 9th flotilla were the first naval units to respond to the invasion fleet of Operation Overlord.
 They left Cherbourg harbour at 5 a.m. on 6 June 1944.
 On finding themselves confronted by the entire invasion fleet, they fired their torpedoes at maximum range and returned to Cherbourg.

 During World War II, E-boats claimed 101 merchant ships totalling 214,728 tons.
 Additional claims include 12 destroyers, 11 minesweepers, eight landing ships, six MTBs, one torpedo boat, one minelayer, one submarine, and a number of smaller craft such as fishing boats.
 They also damaged two cruisers, five destroyers, three landing ships, one repair ship, one naval tug, and numerous other merchant vessels.
 Sea mines laid by the E-boats sank 37 merchant ships totalling 148,535 tons, a destroyer, two minesweepers, and four landing ships.

 E-boat crews were awarded 23 Knight's Cross of the Iron Crosses and 112 German Crosses in Gold.